gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 Example: **JIRA-1** **#time** **1w 2d 4h 30m**

-_The above example adds the time of 1 week, 2 days, 4 hours and 30 minutes (220.5 hours) to the Jira issue._
+_The above example adds the time of 1 week, 2 days, 4 hours, and 30 minutes (220.5 hours) to the Jira issue._

 **2. Smart commits with a correct transition name**

 Example: **JIRA-1** **#close**

-_The above example will move the stage of the Jira issue as CLOSED._
+_The above example moves the stage of the Jira issue to CLOSED._

 &nbsp;